NusaibahAfifa/NusaibahAfifa/README.md

 - 👋 Hi, I’m Nusaibah.
-- 👀 I’m interested in math,problem solving,coding and diy electronics.
+- 👀 I’m interested in math,problem solving,coding and robotics.
 - 🌱 I’m currently learning the basics of C++ and Arduino.
 - 📫 How to reach me nusaibah1907@gmail.com